mattb0101/lakes_walks/README.md

 #### Data
 * Not really a feature, but there are hundreds of hills in the lake district and lots of different walks.
 Putting all this data in whilst testing and building would not have been able to be done.
 Also, because of COVID, I have not had chance to travel to the lake district to do any walking or take pictures.

+#### Users posting pictures related to a walk
+* To be able to have a gallery per walk as people go and try these walks would be nice.
+Its a nice to have as people can post pictures to the main gallery, but this would be something to link pictures to a walk in the future.

 #### Google Maps API
 * This was a nice to have from the start to show a map and have all the hills as points on the map to be able to find them easily.
 Would be really good to get this included.

 #### Ordanance Survery Maps
 * For each walk, being able to put down an Ordanance Survey Map that users can download and use for the route would be really useful, but being able to do this is not something I have been able to look at yet.
 It is a very strong contendar for something I would like to get involved soon, so that users can post these with their walks too.

+#### Admin control
+* There is an admin user that can delete and edit any data on the site, but this has to be done from the site, it would be nice to have a tool to manage the databse without having to log on and easily monitor and manage the mongoDB aswell.
+I will also get a way of contacting the admin user built in in the future.

+#### Bullet points on walk
+* Right now the user can only enter into a text area for the description of the walk, in the future I will put in something that allows them to build a step by step guide but this is not something learnt yet and didnt have time to get it in now.

 # Technologies Used